 Currently, Ballard Chalmers is developing a survey and audit tool for a client that specialises in risk management fraud prevention and risk management products for global organisations.
 The client oversees in excess of $50bn of daily lending and the custom software will enable auditors to efficiently manage audits for new and existing invoice factoring customers.
 The tool supplements existing risk management software for the invoice factoring sector and as a result will expand the services the company offers.

 When it comes to software, one size does not fit all: each business is different.
 Ballard Chalmers custom development builds with the business and its employees in mind.
-So whether it’s custom software development for cloud or on-premises, application modernisation or integrating online and offline systems, Ballard Chalmers has the deep expertise and experience to support your application development requirements.
+So whether it’s custom software development for cloud or on-premises, application modernisation, development team augmentation or integrating online and offline systems, Ballard Chalmers has the deep expertise and experience to support your application development requirements.
 Contact us today for a free initial informal technical review with one of our experts.

 By Drew Robb, Contributor